Validate JSON Web Tokens

 Check standard claims

-exp, Unix timestamp): The expiration date/time must be after the current date/time and should match what you set for your token lifetime.
+exp, Unix timestamp): The expiration date/time must be after the current date/time.

 iss, string): The issuing authority inside the token must match the issuing authority (